Plant Kingdom-The Algae

 Reserved food material: Starch and fats

-Flagella: 2-8 in numbers, equal and apical position.
+Flagella: 2-8 in number, equal and apical position.

 - Vegetative reproduction by fragmentation or spore formation.